IBims1ckoky/IBims1ckoky/README.md

 ### <div align="center">I'm Maxi, a leisure developer and I will start my training as an application developer next year.👨‍💻Programming since 3 1/2 Years🚀</div>

-- 🔭 I’m currently working on Nothing.
-Searching for Project
+- 🔭 I’m currently working on PlayLegendNet as Game-Developer

 - 🌱 I’m currently learning Python and Android Development